Nisherpa/CSE20/index.md

 Built-In String Functions

   1.len()
-   -Returns the length, the total number of characters in the string, inlcuding white spaces
+    - Returns the length, the total number of characters in the string, inlcuding white spaces
     - Example:
      -len("python")->6
      -len("It's done!")-> 10